We promote educational excellence within a

 At St. Spyridon College we aim to educate our students to take their place in a rapidly changing world with confidence and success.

-We endeavour to develop the whole person- strong in mind, healthy in body, endowed with love, faith and compassion, able to make a conscious and positive contribution to the well being of our Australian community.
+We endeavour to develop the whole person- strong in mind, healthy in body, endowed with love, faith and compassion, able to make a conscious and positive contribution to the well being of the broader community, our nation and our planet.

 In this process we strive to provide them with the firm foundations of the Greek Orthodox Faith and Hellenic Ideals.